Free Consultation

 • File a lawsuit.
 If you and the insurance company are unable to agree on a settlement, you can take the matter to court.
 Filing a lawsuit will bring it to trial, where a judge or jury can decide on whether you are entitled to compensation and the amount.

 Hire an attorney from the start.
-An attorney will know if you get a lowball offer and how to counter it.
+An attorney will know if the insurance company is offering a low settlement and how to counter it.
 He or she can address any legal disputed in your case, present evidence, and take your matter to trial if necessary.

 About the Author